kishankumar8/pract-repository/README.md

-i use this repo like for message a
+i use this repo like for message